llm-tools/embedJs/README.md

 }))
 ```

 **Note:** Pinecone supports serverless and pod based index deployments.
 You can control how you want your index created using the indexSpec attribute.
 This is mandatory to be provided but comes with full type specification.
+Read more about configuring this [here](https://github.com/pinecone-io/pinecone-ts-client/blob/main/v2-migration.md).

 ## LanceDB